-using the fact that the convex hull of upper bounds from degradable extensions of the depolarizing channel is itself an upper bound~\cite{SS UPP B DEP,YIN UPP B DEP}.
+using the fact that the convex hull of upper bounds from degradable extensions of the depolarizing channel is itself an upper bound~\cite{Smith2008a,Ouyang2011}.
 A comparison between the most competitive upper bounds for $d=2$ is shown in Figure \ref{depo2}, where we can see that the bound we obtained outperforms all previous bounds in the whole parameter region.
 An improvement with respect to previous bounds can be obtained also for generic $d$, and we show as an example the bound for $d=4$ in Figure \ref{depo4}. {In this latter case, the bound from the convex hull is improved considering also the bound from Eq.~(\ref{minc}).}